Children's Eye Health and Safety Month

 Protecting your child's eyes from the sun is incredibly important.
 Children are more sensitive to harmful UV light compared to adults.
 This is because they have larger pupils and absorb much more UV light than adults.

-Every parent should encourage outdoor play.
-Outdoor time may reduce myopia risk.
-Aim for daily outdoor play.
-Every parent should follow the 20-20-20 Rule.
-For every 20 minutes of screen time, look 20 feet away for 20 seconds.
+Follow the 20-20-20 Rule.
+For every 20 minutes that children are using screens, encourage them to look 20 feet away for 20 seconds.
 This helps reduce eye strain.

 Regular eye examinations are essential for all children, especially if there's a family history of eye conditions or if you notice any changes in their vision or behaviour.
 Early detection and management can make a significant difference in preserving your child's eye health and ensuring they have the best possible vision for life.